 Canoe vs kayak.
-It’s time to choose your fighter.
-Though in order to do so, you really need to know what the difference between a kayak and a canoe actually is.
-Both are waterborne vessels; both have been used for thousands of years; both use paddles and both can help prevent you from taking an unwelcome, untimely bath in a lake, loch, reservoir, sea or ocean.
+It’s time to choose your fighter - though in order to do so, we appreciate that you'll need to know the difference between a kayak and a canoe first.
+Both are waterborne vessels.
+Both use paddles - and both have been used for thousands of years to prevent homosapiens getting wet (with varying degrees of success) in rivers, lakes, seas and oceans.

-Despite the fact that many use the two words interchangeably (and that your high school P.E teacher didn’t know the difference, and got angry when you asked), there is actually a clear distinction between a kayak and canoe.
+Despite the fact that many use the two words interchangeably, there is a clear distinction between a kayak and canoe.
 The boats are different.
 The gear is different.
 Even the history is different.
-But few know what those differences actually are.
+So let's dig into the details...

-The main difference between a kayak and a canoe, or between kayaking and canoeing, is in the vessel that you use.
+The main difference between a kayak and a canoe - and so between kayaking and canoeing - is the vessel itself

 If you came to this article hoping to get an absolute basics guide to the differences between canoeing and kayaking, then there you go.
 Voila.
 We have little more to offer you.
-Close the browser and off you go and cheat in that pub quiz you’re currently competing in.
+Close the browser and go cheat in that pub quiz you’re competing in.

 So we’ve already mentioned the key differences in gear between a canoe and a kayak.
 Namely, the type of boat that you use.
 But let’s get a little deeper (only a little, mind you) into the benefits of each of those.

 A kayak is lower, so you’ll be closer to the water than if you were to paddle in a canoe.
 In a kayak, there is only a small hole where water can enter the boat (the same place you’ll be sitting!).
 But it’s harder to get water out if it does get in, so many kayakers wear a spray deck to prevent water getting into their boat.
-This does make it slightly trickier to get out of the kayak, however, so if you’re going to use a spray deck, make sure that you’re confident taking it on and off and rolling out of your kayak – if you capsize, you may need to do so underwater!
+This does make it slightly trickier to get out of the kayak, however, so if you’re going to use a spray deck, make sure that you’re confident taking it on and off and exiting your kayak – if you capsize, you'll need to remove it before exiting underwater.

-Once you master the basics of kayaking, and of using a spray deck, you’ll be able to try to learn an “eskimo roll”.
+Once you master the basics of kayaking - namely how to get in and out safely, and paddle properly - you can look at using a spray deck.
+Stick with it and once you're experienced in a kayak, you’ll be able to try to learn to do an “eskimo roll”.
 An eskimo roll is a technique used to recover if you capsize a kayak.
 Once your kayak is upside down in the water, you use your paddle and body to force your kayak back upright without ever leaving the vessel.
 It’s a great skill to learn.

-Kayaks are a lot more nimble and speedy than canoes, due to their shape, lighter weight and double-bladed paddle, which allows for quicker and more agile piloting than a canoe.
+Kayaks are a lot more nimble and speedy than canoes, due to their shape, their lighter weight and the double-bladed paddle, which allows for quicker and more agile piloting.
 Canoes, meanwhile, are more stable and harder to capsize.

 The word ‘canoe’ comes from the Carib kenu (dugout), from the Spanish canoa.
 The name makes sense when you think about it, and indeed, a ‘dugout canoe’ is still an alternative name for a canoe, particularly one which has been made from a hollowed tree trunk.